dji-sdk/Onboard-SDK/README.md

 #### Step1:

-If you want to use our Onboard SDK API Library(with examples), you can download it from Github.
+If you want to use our Onboard SDK API Library which have been used in our examples, you can download it from Github.

 #### Step2:

-In order to develop your Apps via the Onboard SDK, you need to download the following DJI specific tools:
+In order to develop your Apps via the Onboard SDK, you need to download the following DJI specific latest tools:

-1. DJI N1 PC assistant software and the related N1 Driver
+1. the DJI N1 PC assistant software and the related N1 Driver
-2. DJI PC Simulator
+2. the DJI PC Simulator
-3. DJI GO APP
+3. the DJI GO APP

 >Note:
 >For 1 & 2, please download them from: https://developer.dji.com/onboard-sdk/downloads/